-*I was given free tickets to attend Fort Fright in order to facilitate this post.
+*I was given free tickets to attend Fort Fright in order to facilitate this post – written in 2019.
 All opinions are my own, or those of my family.
 If you would like me to write about your attraction or event, visit my Work With Me page.*

 For the past twelve Halloween seasons, Fort Henry has been transformed from a mild mannered Fort, to a walking nightmare.